postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 ---

 The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
-The API is a collection of 3 JavaScript methods that operate on the `pm()` method.
-You can leverage the method to alter your button's behavior.
+The API is a collection of JavaScript methods that you can leverage to alter your button's behavior.

->To work with the Run in Postman API, you'll need permission to edit your website's source code.

 Find out more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.